 Form 8829.
 Include your allowable expenses for the business use of your home on Line 34 of PA Schedule C. Refer to the federal schedule for an explanation of this expense, but do not submit the federal schedule.

-PA Schedule C Profit or Loss from Business or Profession (Sole Proprietorship) PA-40 C (09-12) (FI) PA DEPARTMENT OF REVENUE
+Pennsylvania does not recognize the federal safe harbor method for determining the allowable deduction for business use of a residence for Pennsylvania Personal Income Tax purposes.
+All home office expenses must be determined by using actual costs incurred.
+PA Schedule C Profit or Loss from Business or Profession (Sole Proprietorship) PA-40 C (09-13) (FI) PA DEPARTMENT OF REVENUE